 In their native region in the Andes Mountains, chinchillas roll around in volcanic ash or sand from pumice rock, as these materials are good absorbents of moisture.
-While this is an activity they do for fun, it also helps them keep clean and healthy.
+While this is an activity they do for fun, it also helps them stay clean and healthy.

 Normal sand will not do the trick, as it is not a good absorbent of moisture or oils.
 So, if you do not have grounded pumice rock or volcanic ash lying around, you will have to purchase a dust bath for your chinchilla.

 Dust baths are types of sands that are specifically meant for use as sand baths by chinchillas.
 The following are reviews of the best dust baths on the market today.

 A Quick Comparison of Our Favorites in 2023

 |Premium Choice||Sunseed Natural Dust Bath for Chinchillas||

 There are numerous dust bath products on the market today; however, they are not equal in quality.
 The following are the top-rated dust baths for your chinchilla.

 1. Oxbow Poof!
 Chinchilla Dust — Best Overall

 Oxbow is renowned for making some of the best products in the pet industry, and their chinchilla dust is no exception.
 The ingredients used to make the Oxbow poof formula imitate the sand and ash that is found in the Andes Mountains.